Avadhuta-Technologies/at-website/BRAND_STYLING_RULES.md

 ## 🎨 BRAND STYLING REFERENCE - HomeHeroSection.astro Patterns

-This document establishes the definitive styling patterns based on the HomeHeroSection.astro component to ensure consistent branding across all sections and pages.
+This document establishes the definitive styling patterns based on the HomeHeroSection.astro component and other home page sections to ensure consistent branding across all sections and pages.

 ## 📝 TYPOGRAPHY SYSTEM